DeanFeldman/Ubuntu-Health/README.md

 The final hosted application link is provided in the final submission links section and in the submitted Word document.

 Secrets are not stored in GitHub.
-Deployment environment variables must be configured in the deployment provider using the values from the submitted Word document.
+Deployment environment variables must be configured in the deployment provider using the values from the submitted document.

 ## Scrum and Project Management Evidence